hombit/freddi/Readme.md

 Choosing option `--windtype=Woods1996`, it is necessary to set the value of the ionization parameter Xi (which is proportional to the ratio of the radiation and gas pressures) by the option `--windXi` and the Compoton temperature T_IC
 (which determines the hardness of the irradiating spectrum and the size of the region where the wind operates) by the option `--windTic`.

+## Development guide

+### Source code and tests

+`Freddi` uses [Cmake](https://cmake.org) as a build system.

+The C++ source code is located in `cpp` folder which has following structure:
+- `main.cpp` and `main-ns.cpp` implements `main()` function for `freddi` and `freddi-ns` correspondingly;
+- `include` for library header files, it has `ns` sub-folder for neutron star related stuff;
+- `src` for library C++ files, it also has `ns` sub-folder;
+- `test` provides library unit tests;
+- `pywrap` has both header and source files for `Boost::Python`/`Boost::NumPy` bindings.

+Note, that we require C++17 standard (while not having idiomatic C++17 code), and require code to be compiled on modern GCC and CLang on Linux.
+Please write unit tests where you can and use `ctest` to check they pass.

+The Python project is specified by `pyproject.toml` (which just lists build requirements), `setup.py` and `MANIFEST.in` files, we use [`scikit-build`](https://scikit-build.readthedocs.io/) as a build system.
+`scikit-build` uses Python-related section of `CMakeLists.txt` to build C++ source code into Python extension, and accomplish it with Python files located in `python/freddi` directory.
+Use `python setup.py build_ext` to build the extension, optionally with `-DSTATIC_LINKING=TRUE` to link `Boost::Filesystem`, `Boost::Python` and `Boost::NumPy` statically.
+Please, pay attention to two last libraries, because they should be built against the same Python version you use.

+`python/test` contains some tests, which you can run by `python3 setup.py test`:
+- `freddi.py` and `neutron_star.py` has unit tests for Python source;
+- `analytical.py` contains integration tests to compare analytical solutions of the equation of viscous evolution with numerical solutions of `Freddi`;
+- `regression.py` contains regression tests to be sure that 1) the `Freddi` output is stable, and 2) the Python code gives the same results as binary executables do.

+The regression test data are located in `python/test/data`.
+Sometimes you need to update these regression data, for example when you introduce new command-line option with a default value, add new output column or fix some bug in physical model.
+For these purposes you can use `generate_test_data.sh` script located in this folder.

+`Dockerfile` is used to build a Docker image with statically-linked binaries, and `Dockerfile.python` is used to build a Docker image with `manylinux`-compatible Python wheels.

+### Continuous integration

+We use [Github Actions](https://github.com/hombit/freddi/actions) as a continuous integration (CI) system.
+The workflow file is located in `.github/workflows/main.yml` and a couple of auxiliary files are located in `.ci` folder.
+CI allows us to test new commits against different bugs:
+- `gcc` and `clang` actions test binaries building, execute sample `Freddi` programs, run C++ unit tests, perform C++ regression tests, and check the consistency of the `Readme.md` with programs' `--help` output
+- `cpython` action builds Python extension module and runs all Python tests
+- `docker-exe` builds a Docker image using `Dockerfile` and execute sample `Freddi` programs inside a Docker container
+- `docker-python` builds a Docker image using `Dockefile.python`, uses wheels it has built to build Python Docker images for several Python versions using `.ci/Dockerfile-test-wheels`, and runs sample Python scripts with `freddi.Freddi` class

+### This Readme

+Please, keep Readme updated.
+The help messages in the [Usage](#usage) section can be updated automatically using `.ci/update-help-readme.py` script.

+### Release new version

+Check-list:

+- Create `git` tag
+- Build new `freddi` image using `Dockerfile`
+- Build new `freddi-python` image using `Dockerfile.python`
+- Run `docker run --rm -ti docker-python:VERSION sh -c "python3.7 -m twine upload /dist/*"` to upload source code distribution and x86-64 Python wheels onto PyPi.org
+- [Optional] Build executables for GitHub release
+- [Optional] Build and upload macOS wheels
+- Crate new GitHub release

 ## Questions and comments